 There is more bad to say about this research, but I think I’ve made my point.

-The author may respond by saying he did the best he could given the data available, but this is no excuse or justification.
+The author may respond by saying he did the best he could given the data available, but this is not an appropriate defense.
 There is a useful saying about putting lipstick on a pig; this research is an attempt to make good use of bad data, but it would have been better to have simply collected better data first rather than trying to dress it up to look pretty.

 In short, it is never OK to publish research this bad, even in a inconsequential online journal.
 Let me repeat, I have no idea what is true here–the author may or may not be correct–I have no idea.
 What I know is that this research leaves so much to be desired that it requires more qualification than the word limits of a journal article would typically allow.